-Applicants can also apply to study History as a joint course with either Politics or Modern Languages.
+Applicants can also apply to study History as a Joint degree course with either Politics or Modern Languages.
 Students taking these joint programmes will join the large community of undergraduates at Caius studying History, while also benefiting from the rich exchange amongst Fellows in the humanities here.
 The College is especially well-served in both Modern Languages and Politics, and Fellows in these subjects have intersecting interests with History Fellows, so Caius is an ideal place to study the new joint courses.
 History and Politics is anchored in a first-year paper called ‘Evidence and Argument’ in which Caius Fellows play a central role.
 ‘History and Modern Languages’ picks up on long-standing interest in early modern and modern European history at the college, including attention to histories of Italy, Germany and France.
+Dr Bronwen Everill is the Director of Studies for the Joint Degree in History and Politics and Dr Melissa Calaresu is the Director of Studies in History and Modern Languages.

 Admissions decisions are driven to a considerable extent by candidates' academic records at point of application.
 We expect you to be achieving very highly in academic subjects.
 We're looking for hard-working students who have a genuine interest in the past and a good ability to interpret the information they gather.

-All applicants are asked to submit two pieces of written work, and all applicants invited to interview will sit a written at-interview assessment.
-Candidates for History should expect two or three interviews with History fellows of the College.
+All applicants are asked to submit two pieces of written work, and all applicants invited to interview will sit a written assessment shortly before their interview.
+Candidates for History should expect two interviews with History fellows of the College.
 The interviews are a discussion between the interviewer and the candidate, and we do our best to make them as relaxed and agreeable as possible.

-If there are any points concerning admissions in History that you wish to raise, please do not hesitate to contact one of the Directors of Studies in History, Dr Melissa Calaresu and Dr Bronwen Everill.
+If there are any points concerning admissions in History that you wish to raise, please do not hesitate to contact Dr Melissa Calaresu, one of the Directors of Studies in History.